rajatmodi62/rajatmodi62.github.io/_posts/2026-04-01-akorn_followup.md

 One of the big mysteries is if one should bet on encoding  `part whole hierarchies` in neural nets.
 Indeed, there are high chances `it is a WRONG bet`.

-The reason i still stick to it is that geoff hinton wrote about it [4 decades ago](https://dl.acm.org/doi/abs/10.1016/0004-3702(90)90004-J), and even [5 years ago](https://arxiv.org/pdf/2102.12627).
-And i think he deserves to be listened to, given the amount of successful bets, although some took decades to be deemed correct.
+One reason to still stick to it is that geoff hinton wrote about it [4 decades ago](https://dl.acm.org/doi/abs/10.1016/0004-3702(90)90004-J), and even [5 years ago](https://arxiv.org/pdf/2102.12627).
+And perhaps he deserves to be listened to, given the amount of successful bets, although some took decades to be deemed correct.

-There are only two other people i know who take this issue seriously.
-By serious, i don't mean that someone spends two months on it, forks a github library, finds it does not beat a benchmark and then gives up.
+There are  two other people  who took this issue seriously.
+By serious, we don't mean that someone spends two months on it, forks a github library, finds it does not beat a benchmark and then gives up.

 The seriousness we are concerned here with borders on borderline `obsession`, a constant aching `itch` in the head that something about AI is wrong.